marklcrns/ez-install/README.md

 ## Package Generator

 `ez gen` makes it easy to create your own custom package installer.
-Although package templates are purely written in Bash scripts, it only require little to no knowledge of bash.
+Although package templates are purely written in Bash scripts, it only requires little to no knowledge of bash.

 For more options, run `ez gen -h`.